English

 The OpenID Connect Protocol, also known as OIDC, has emerged as a widely adopted standard for providing a fundamental framework for identity management.
 It is an authentication layer built on top of the well-known OAuth 2.0 protocol.
 While OAuth 2.0 is merely for resource authorization, OIDC is the protocol that standardizes and strengthens client authentication, with the help of the new introduced ID token.

 Wait...
-You might have heard of refresh token and access token in the OAuth era, and now here comes new concept in OIDC?
+You might have heard of access tokens and refresh tokens in the OAuth era, and now here comes the new concept in OIDC?
 Do you really understand the differences between these tokens?

-What are the differences between a refresh token, an access token and an ID token?
+What are the access tokens, refresh tokens, and an ID tokens in OIDC?

-Imagine you are working on a typical client-server application, and they communicate to each other through RESTful APIs.
+Imagine you are developing a typical client-server application, and they communicate to each other through RESTful APIs.
 You want to keep most of your APIs private, permitting only authorized clients to access.
-Then you might come up with the first question:
+You will need a mechanism to authenticate the client and authorize the API requests to your server.

-However, you might ponder: If my client application can have a valid access token after a successful login, and use the access token to request server APIs, isn’t that sufficient?
-Why do I need refresh tokens and ID tokens?
+However, you might ponder: If my client application can have a valid access token after a successful login, and use the access token to request server APIs, isn't that sufficient?
+Why do I need the other tokens?

 Indeed, a valid question, and let's explain it step by step.